Troops fire gas as migrants try to storm into Mexico - The Observers - France 24

 Ciudad Hidalgo (Mexico) (AFP)

-Hundreds of Central Americans from a new migrant caravan tried to force their way into Mexico Monday by crossing the river that divides the country from Guatemala, prompting the National Guard to fire tear gas.
+Hundreds of Central Americans from a new migrant caravan tried to storm into Mexico Monday by fording the river that divides the country from Guatemala, but National Guardsmen fired tear gas trying to force them back.

 The Central Americans, from the so-called "2020 Caravan" of around 3,500 undocumented migrants, gathered on the Guatemalan side of the Suchiate River at dawn, demanding migration authorities let them continue their journey to the United States.

-When authorities did not immediately respond, the migrants began fording the river, which is shallow this time of year.
+When authorities did not immediately respond, the migrants began wading across the river, which is shallow this time of year.

-Mexican troops fired tear gas in an attempt to force them back.
-Scores of migrants, many with cloths tied around their faces to protect them from the tear gas, pelted the military police guarding the river with large stones, as the latter sheltered behind riot shields.
+Mexican troops fired tear gas to force them back.
+Scores of migrants, many with cloths tied around their faces to protect them from the gas, pelted the military police guarding the river with large stones, as the latter sheltered behind riot shields.

+An AFP correspondent said dozens of migrants made it through the security cordon, but the majority were forced back.

 "Let us through!
 Put your hands on your hearts," shouted a Honduran migrant named Jorge, who was traveling with his wife and two young children.